 Helps in Investment Decisions

 The credit rating agency gives the investor an idea about the credibility of the issuer.
 Also, the risk factor that a particular instrument carries.
 Knowing this, the investor can decide whether or not to invest in that company.
-High rating increases the willingness to invest and visa-verse.
+A high rating increases the willingness to invest and visa-verse.

 Rating Reviews Benefit

-The rating agencies review the rating give to particular security regularly.
+The rating agencies review the rating given to particular security regularly.
 So, the investor can decide to keep or sell the security.
-For example, if the rating of security falls or downgraded, the investor can sell that security.
+For example, if the rating of a security falls or downgraded, the investor can sell that security.